Priyavrat001/Ecommerce-Frontend/README.md

 # Getting Started with Create React App

 # Package i use in this project
-npm install---> axios, react-helmet, react-redux, redux-thunk, redux-devtools-extension, overlay-navbar
+npm install---> axios, react-helmet, react-redux, redux-thunk, redux-devtools-extension, overlay-navbar, react-rating-stars-component
 # Warning
 Please read the docs before installing it beacause some of extension may old and cause your project some harm and may be slow your project runtime.
 # Github Link